 From here, take a rickshaw or tuk-tuk to Jama Masjid.
 Dating back to 1656, it is one of India’s largest mosques.
 The courtyard alone can accommodate up to 25,000 people.
 Ascend the 40m high minaret for 360° views of the old city.

 Another tuk-tuk ride away is the Red Fort or Lal Qila.
 Built in 1639 by Shah Jahan, it was home to reigning Mughal emperors until 1857.
 A sprawling complex of over 250 acres, perambulate its ramparts and learn about its colourful history of sieges, plunder and exiles.

 Make your way to New Delhi

-If Old Delhi is chaos then New Delhi is organized chaos.
-From The Red Fort, head down south to the relative calm, making sure to ask your taxi driver to go via India Gate for an obligatory photo opportunity and optional ice cream stop.
+If Old Delhi is chaos, then New Delhi is organized chaos.
+From the Red Fort, head down south to the relative calm, making sure you ask your taxi driver to go via India Gate for an obligatory photo opportunity and optional ice cream stop.
 Have lunch at Café Lota, located opposite Purana Qila and within the Crafts Museum.
 A tranquil space serving traditional Indian food from around the country, with a modern twist.
 Wander throughout the state-by-state exhibitions too.

 Experience contemporary Delhi

 Travellers often dismiss Delhi’s modern culture as not being a part of “real” India.
 But, for a city made up of tens of millions, comprised of an ever growing middle-class, ‘modern’ India is all they know (and quite frankly all that many are interested in).

 Venture further south to Haus Khaz Village, a trendy part of town where the bright young people of Delhi frequent.
 Here too there are plenty of independent boutiques selling everything from designer clothing to dusty antiques.